Wednesday, March 24, 1:00pm - 2:00pm (GMT)

-Will foreign telcos volunteer to join a US-led club?
-Other regulators say they are monitoring the FCC's progress, but are they willing to be rule-takers instead of rule-makers when it comes to harmonising international compliance?
-How can the all-IP approach adopted in the US be mapped to TDM and hybrid networks, and should the FCC be looking at integrating the US model approach with alternative anti-fraud protocols developed elsewhere?
+Will foreign telcos volunteer to join a US-led club to reduce spoofing and imposter frauds?
+Other regulators say they are monitoring the FCC's progress, but are they willing to be rule-takers instead of rule-makers when it comes to authenticating calls across borders?
+To what extent can telecoms security objectives vary to reflect requirements in different countries?
 Regular presenters Eric Priezkalns and Lee Scargall will ask these questions and many others submitted by the live audience.

 https://riskandassurancegroup.org/rag-television/